IBS Trigger Foods List Plus Some Amazing Alternatives

 Avoid Processed Foods

-Reach for clean and healthy foods as much as possible.
+Reach for clean and healthy foods as much as possible (I know you want the doughnuts, but it’s not worth it!).

 Forget the boxed junk full of chemicals you can’t even pronounce!
-Stick with ingredients you know well.
+Stick with ingredients you know well (those chemicals shouldn’t be in our food to begin with).

 Clean diets are becoming more and more popular and that’s because clean eating is one of the healthiest ways to eat.

-Clean eating is a natural way of eating, the products you consume are full of natural occuring ingredients.
+Clean eating is a natural way of eating, the products you consume are full of nothing but natural occuring ingredients.

 I find that junk food and very processed foods leave me feeling bloated and contribute to cramps.

-Ditch the processed foods by sticking with a Clean diet or try the Low-FODMAP diet, both wonderful in helping IBS symptoms!
+Ditch the processed foods by sticking with a Clean diet or start with a Low-FODMAP diet, both wonderful in helping IBS symptoms!

 Clean Eating: IBS Safe Foods

-Clean eating is a great way to take control of your health, just be sure not to eat any IBS trigger foods.
+Clean eating is a great way to take control of your health, just be sure not to eat any IBS trigger foods, even if they’re clean.

 There are tons of great recipes for clean eating, you’d be surprised!